Rahul8243/diabetes_prediction_model/README.md

-# 🩺 Diabetes Prediction Dashboar
+# 🩺 Diabetes Prediction Dashboard

 > **An intelligent Machine Learning web app** that predicts the likelihood of diabetes based on patient medical parameters.
 > Built with **Python**, **Streamlit**, **Scikit-learn**, and **SQLite** for real-time data storage and visualization.